 - Guaranteed Minimum Pension: some older pensions set up by an employer might offer this benefit.
 You’d receive this if your employer’s scheme was contracted out of part of the state pension.
 To find out more, you can contact your scheme administrator.

-If your pension scheme is run by trustees
+If your other pension scheme is run by trustees

 If you’re not sure if your pension is run by trustees, check your policy or scheme documents, or contact your scheme administrator.

-If you’d like to know more, you can read more about any of these points in our guide section
+If you’d like to know more about any of these points, visit our guides section.

 - It has benefits which may be valuable.
 If you transfer, you’d give these up